IronPly ® Plywood FAQs

 IronPly® plywood underlayment can be used under ceramic tile.

-No. Do not glue IronPly® plywood underlayment panels to the subfloor.
-Gluing plywood underlayment panels to the subfloor can cause problems such as a tack and release floor that crackles when you walk across it.
+No. Do not glue IronPly® plywood underlayment panels to the sub-floor.
+Gluing plywood underlayment panels to the sub-floor can cause problems such as a tack and release floor that crackles when you walk across it.
 In addition, gluing the underlayment panels to your structural sub-floor will eliminate the opportunity to remove the underlayment for a future floor replacement.
 We do not warrant our underlayment panels that have been glued to the sub-floor.

 No. Do not glue IronPly® plywood underlayment panels to a concrete substrate.
 Gluing plywood underlayment panels to concrete can cause problems such as a tack and release floor that crackles when you walk across it.
 We do not warrant underlayment panels that have been installed over a concrete substrate in this manner.

 Yes.
 However, make certain the existing floor is a sound, level, clean, and solid structure before putting another floor on top of it.

 Yes.
 All the wood veneers in IronPly® plywood underlayment come from plantations and sustainable sources.
 IronPly® plywood underlayment panels contain no tropical hardwoods or species from endangered forests.
 Go green with the Patriot Timber Family of Panel Products.